 Some will tell you that the real Louisiana lies south of I-10, the equivalent of the state’s own Mason-Dixon Line, and the highway that stretches from Slidell all the way past Lake Charles.
 But Natchitoches (Nack-a-Tish), which sits well north of the great divide, is the oldest permanent settlement in Louisiana, predating even the Big Easy.
+Come visit and join this year's tricentennial celebration.

 Day 1: Checking In